 Verizon's move to unlimited data ups ante in wireless war

-Verizon Communications Inc's announcement that it will once again offer an unlimited pricing plan marks a shift in its thinking as a price war among the four biggest U.S wireless carriers accelerates.
-The Verizon logo is seen on the side of a truck in New York City, U.S., October 13, 2016.
+Verizon Communications Inc.'s announcement that it will once again offer an unlimited pricing plan marks a shift in its thinking as a price war among the four biggest U.S wireless carriers accelerates.
+The biggest wireless carrier in the U.S. said on Sunday that it will offer an unlimited data plan, its first in more than five years.

 Add your comments below